liu-samuel/Online-Learning/README.md

 # Online-Learning
 Project for CSC110

 This project aims to evaluate how the media portrays online education through sentiment scores.

+Do not steal or copy this project